1

 find /media/vladimir -type f -exec cp "{}" /dev/null \;

-The analysis (explanation) of the team:
+Parsing (explanation) of the command:

-The string `{}' is replaced by the current file name being processed everywhere it occurs in the arguments to the commaND
+The string `{}' is replaced by the current file name being processed everywhere it occurs in the arguments to the command

-This is also explained in man find :
+This is also explained in man find:

-All Followingarguments to find are taken to be arguments to the command until an argument consisting of `;' is encounterEd.
+All following arguments to find are taken to be arguments to the command until an argument consisting of `;' is encountered.

 -exec cp "{}" /dev/null ;